Airbnb is canceling bookings by members of hate groups headed to the Million MAGA March

 Airbnb has said it will cancel the reservations of any guests associated with hate groups.
-The move comes after a user on Twitter pointed out to Airbnb that a self-proclaimed member of the Proud Boys hate group had booked an Airbnb in Washington, D.C., for this weekend’s Million MAGA March, which is protesting the election results that saw President Donald Trump handily lose to President-elect Joe Biden.
+The move comes after a user on Twitter pointed out to Airbnb that a self-proclaimed member of the Proud Boys hate group had booked an Airbnb in Washington, D.C., for this weekend’s Million MAGA March, where attendees plan to protest the election results that saw President-elect Joe Biden handily beat incumbent President Trump.

 Hey @Airbnb what are your thoughts on members of white supremacist hate groups like the "Proud Boys" using your platform? https://t.co/trxs6V1pTV pic.twitter.com/YJcqkz3hcn